The detailed guide to hair fall reasons and simple remedies to reduce hair fall.

 - Essential oils, like rosemary, cedarwood, eucalyptus

-7. Be gentle to yourself and your hair
+8. Be gentle on yourself and your hair

 Along with the gentle hair products, we must remain kind to ourselves.
 Don’t be too hard on yourself.
 Don’t compare yourself with others, especially with models boasting about healthy hair in TV/ magazines.